Nagakiran1/keystem/README.md

 [3](https://www.preprints.org/manuscript/201908.0073/download/final_file),
 ), I could not find a BERT-based solution that did not have to be trained from scratch and could be used for beginners (**correct me if I'm wrong!**).
-Thus, the goal was a `pip install keybert` and at most 3 lines of code in usage.
+Thus, the goal was a `pip install keystem` and at most 3 lines of code in usage.

 <a name="gettingstarted"/></a>
 ## 2. Getting Started